Revature-Salesforce-Training/curriculum/Week_3/Process Automation/LNProcess Automation.md

 # Process Automation

-Challenges:

-Create a workflow that edits some record when you update an existing record.

-Create an approval process that updates a field when it is approved.

-Create a process that when a record is created, it launches a flow that updates another record.

 ## Workflows

 - A workflow is an automatic process triggered by specific criteria set when it is created.
 A